arcanecode/DataFabricator/Documentation/ConvertFrom-CityStateCode.md

 ## SYNOPSIS

-ConvertFrom-CityStateCode - Converts a CityState code back to a city and state
+Converts a CityState code back to a city and state

 ## SYNTAX